How to choose leather furniture?

 While for some types of leather, you might get away with using only one of these two products, a mixture of URAD leather cream and TENDERLY leather softener is the easiest way to apply smoothly and uniformly to large surfaces and is also, luckily, what generally produces the best results!

 The rule of thumb is the more porous the leather, the more TENDERLY should be used in the mixture.
-For example, for a very porous calfskin, a recipe containing about ¾ TENDERLY for ¼ URAD might be used whereas on a not so porous Full grain aniline, the proportions might be half-and-half or completely reversed to ¼ TENDERLY for ¾ URAD (see notes for more on mixture ratio).
+For example, for a very porous calfskin, a recipe containing about ¾ TENDERLY for ¼ URAD might be used whereas on a not as porous Full grain aniline, the proportions might be half-and-half or completely reversed to ¼ TENDERLY for ¾ URAD (see notes for more on mixture ratio).

 - When mixing URAD with TENDERLY, before opening the URAD jar, shake it vigorously until it liquefies, making it easy to blend in with TENDERLY.